-With rents going up and property prices below their recent peaks many people may think that this is a good time to enter the Buy-To-Let market.
+With rents going up and property prices hitting new peaks many people may think that this is a good time to enter the Buy-To-Let market.
 Whilst property may be a good investment in the long term, if you make some fundamental mistakes at the outset it could all turn into a nightmare.

 So, here are my top 5 Buy-To-Let mistakes and how to avoid them.